maxuanquang/backend-swe-interview-questions/answers/programming-paradigm.md

 - Protected: Members declared as `protected` can be accessed any thing in the same package and outside things that has inheritance relationship.
 - Default: Members declared as `default` can be accessed by anything in the same package.
 - Private: Members declared as `private` can be accessed by things in the same class.

+## Interface vs abstract class

+The key difference between abstract class and interface is the relationship between it and the classes that extend or implement it.

+When class A extends the abstract class B, class A is a B. For example, a cat is an animal.
+But when class A implements an interface C, it only means A has C characteristics, like the Cat class can implement Climbing Tree interface.

+## SOLID Principles

+- `Single Responsibility Principle`
+  - **Definition**: A class should have only one reason to change, meaning that it should have only one responsibility.
+  - **Implication**: Each class or module should have a single responsibility, and if there is more than one reason to change it, the class should be divided into multiple classes.
+- `Open/Closed Principle`
+  - **Definition**: Software entities (classes, modules, functions, etc.) should be open for extension and closed for modification.
+  - **Implication**: You should be able to extend the behavior of a module without modifying its source code.
+- `Liskov Substitution Principle`
+  - **Definition**: If a class is a subclass of another class, it should be able to be used wherever its base class is used without affecting the correctness of the program.
+- `Interface Segregation Principle`
+  - **Definition**: A class should not be forced to implement interfaces that it does not use.
+  - **Implication**: It's better to have several small, specific interfaces rather than a large, general-purpose one.
+- `Dependency Inversion Principle`
+  - **Definition**: Entities should depend on abstractions (interfaces or abstract classes) rather than correct implementations.

+## What is composition?
+Compare composition vs inheritance

+Composition is a has-a relationship.
+Like a house has rooms, a car has wheels.
+In OOP, the composition relationship is represented as fields in a class.

+Inheritance is an is-a relationship.
+Like a dog is an animal, a rose is a flower.
+In OOP, the inheritance relationship is represented as a class inheriting another class.

+## Explain class constructor.
+Why does the constructor not return any value?

+A class constructor is a special member function that automatically gets called whenever you create a new object that class.

 ------------------------------